lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/check-before-you-apply.md

 This means not every user comes to an application, or a check eligibility pattern knowing they’re going to check whether they are eligible for something.

-They may browse information and find out what services exist in the first place, before deciding to look for more information about a service relevant to them.
+They may browse information and find out what services exist in the first place, before deciding to look for more information about a service relevant to them

+## User need

+I need to find out whether I can receive x service.

 ## User flow